-As our exploration of the solar system continues, we’re going to feel the need for a more effective system of communication.
-Currently, what we use for interplanetary communication yields poor results.
-There is significant loss of data packets, resulting in poor quality images from our probes and crafts.
-The rate of transmittance is less than 1000 bits per second – about 200 times slower than the transfer rate of a standard computer on earth.
-Not surprising then, that scientists globally are pursuing the idea of an efficient network communication system across planets.
+As our exploration of the solar system continues, the demand for a more effective system of communication, including improved interplanetary internet, becomes evident.
+Current methods yield poor results, with significant data packet loss affecting the quality of images from probes.
+The transmittance rate is less than 1000 bits per second—200 times slower than a standard computer on Earth.
+Consequently, scientists globally are actively pursuing the vision of an efficient network communication system across planets.

 Plans have been made and partially implemented to bring the idea of an interplanetary internet into reality.
 Plus, there are special interest groups already actively pushing for the idea.
 Here is how interplanetary internet is supposed to work.

 The idea of an interplanetary data network was conceived back with the internet actually, with its development, of course, still ongoing.
 The chief purpose here is to develop a deep space wireless network for efficient data transfers.
 The three primary components necessary for an effective interplanetary internet are as follows: